juliuskrah/juliuskrah.github.io/_posts/2018-04-21-jasperreports-html-emails-with-spring.md

 # HTML Mail with Inline

-Generating a HTML JasperReports with image resources is a bit tricky.
+Generating HTML in JasperReports with image resources is a bit tricky.
 JasperReports handles the image resources separately before associating them to the HTML.
 We will implement the `generateInlineHtmlReport()` to handle the image resources.
 The implementation of `generateInlineHtmlReport()` is similar to `generateHtmlReport()`.
 I will just highlight the